 - Natural Language Generation (NLG)

-Natural Language Understanding (NLU) - Relies on algorithms to break down human speech into computable characteristics or properties called feature vectors, with AI helping to refine the recognition of things like timing, intent, and sentiment.
+Natural Language Understanding (NLU) - This relies on algorithms to break down human speech into computable characteristics or properties called feature vectors, with AI helping to refine the recognition of things like timing, intent, and sentiment.
 In this way, NLU can understand input via text or speech.
 Actually, NLU looks beyond words to search out meaning, getting to the core of communication, spelling errors and mispronunciations.
 Such systems depend on a predefined lexicon and a set of grammatical rules.

 Natural Language Generation (NLG) - Refers to the computer's capability to generate text, whether by converting data to written language, translating speech to written text, or converting text to audible speech.
 Speech-to-text and Text-to-speech engines depend on NLG to give coherent messages, backed by a predefined lexicon and a set of grammar rules.